sthakuri/DS_HK_13/projects/final-projects/02-experiment-writeup/readme.md

 Project outlines are a valuable resource when working with data projects, as they help keep your project organized.
 A well constructed outline can clarify your goals and serve as a checklist when conducting research and analysis.

 For this project, you will need to complete a problem statement and research design outline for one of the three lightning talks you designed during pt.
 1. This will serve as the starting point for your analysis.
-Make sure to include a specific aim and hypthesis, well-defined risks and assumptions, and clearly articulated goals and success metrics.
+Make sure to include a specific aim and hypothesis, well-defined risks and assumptions, and clearly articulated goals and success metrics.

 Remember, completing this task earlier will give you more chances to iterate and improve!